 1. How does Server Load Balancer (SLB) health check work?

 SLB checks the service availability of the backend servers (ECS instances) by performing health checks on the backend servers.
 When SLB determines that an instance is unhealthy, it stops distributing requests to that instance.
-Distributions will resume to that instance when it becomes healthy again.
+Distributions to that instance will resume when it becomes healthy again.

 For more information, see Health check overview.